jasonjimnz/theia-assets/examples/python.md

 ipython
 ```

-Now you're ready to work with your Theia cloud based IDE inside a docker container, theia user has sudo access and the password is theia in case you need it.
+Now you're ready to work with your Theia cloud based IDE inside a docker container, you're running as root user

 Feel free to do anything in the Alpine container.